tsaylor/wordle/README.md

 | rural | 3           |
 | shave | 2.666666666 |

-Before guessing anything, you could run `suggest_guesses('', '', wordsets)` and you'd get a list of suggested guesses very much like the above table.
-Then if you guessed "hoard", you might get yellow squares for "a" and "r" and black for everything else, so you could run `suggest_guesses('ar', 'hod', wordsets)` to get new suggestions.
+Before guessing anything, you could run `suggest_guesses('', '', words)` and you'd get a list of suggested guesses very much like the above table.
+Then if you guessed "hoard", you might get yellow squares for "a" and "r" and black for everything else, so you could run `suggest_guesses('ar', 'hod', words)` to get new suggestions.
 Since we know "h" isn't in the answer, "shave" will be removed and everything is recalculated, like this:

 | letter | freq | normalized |
 | :----- | :--- | :--------- |